ryanelian/instapack/books/dev-spa-angularjs.md

 <p ng-non-bindable>{{test}}</p>
 ```

 `ng-model` allows two-way model binding against an input.
 Control value manipulation from UI via user action will change backing model data and programmatic changes to model value will be reflected to the UI.
+You can customize input behavior by using [`ng-model-options`](https://docs.angularjs.org/api/ng/directive/ngModelOptions) directive (can be globally applied by placing on the root element of the application).

 In contrast, `ng-value` allows one-way binding from the model to the UI but not the other way around.